IUREDCap/redcap-etl-module/tests/web/README.md

     * the project has no ETL configurations
     * the project has an API token with export permission

+6. In REDCap, in the REDCap-ETL admin interface, make sure that the from e-mail for the embedded server is set

+7. Remote server setup

+    * To run all of the tests, you will need to set up a remote REDCap-ETL server.
+    * See [docs/RemoteEtlServerGuide.md](../../docs/RemoteEtlServerGuide.md) for more information

-6. Install Composer if you don't already have it, and run the following command in the tests/web directory:
+8. Install Composer if you don't already have it, and run the following command in the tests/web directory:

     composer install

-7. Run the following command in the top-level web tests directory:
+9. Run the following command in the top-level web tests directory:

     cp config-example.ini config.ini

-8. Edit the config.ini file created above, and enter appropriate values for properties
+10. Edit the config.ini file created above, and enter appropriate values for properties

-9. If you want to collect test coverage data, you need to complete the following steps:
+11. If you want to collect test coverage data, you need to complete the following steps:

     * Make sure that the tests/web/coverage-data/ directory can be written to by your REDCap web server.
       The REDCap web server has to have permission to write to this directory for code coverage